jennnia/Simple-Python-Ransomware-Script/README.md

 Base64 Encoded & Obfuscated Version: Includes an obfuscated, base64-encoded variant for testing and evading detection.

-❗️Note: These scripts are intended only for educational purposes and are just simulating the attacks.
-They won't fork for malicious purposes.
+❗️Note: These scripts are intended only for educational purposes to understand how malware works.
+Don't misuse them for malicious purposes.